 At the Atlanta Divorce Law Group, our team has experienced many cases involving difficult personalities.
 We understand the frustration and anger that can arise when an ex-partner tries to lie or deceive the courts, especially when it involves your child and parental rights.

-If you or someone you love is pursuing a custody battle with a narcissist or other high-conflict personality, we can be an invaluable resource in reaching a favorable outcome.
 Our attorneys are trained to recognize the common tactics a narcissist uses during a Georgia custody battle, so let us apply our experience to your unique case and pursue the justice you and your children deserve.
 Call our intake team today to learn more about what we can do for you.